pameladantasp/pameladantasp/README.md

 ## Summary
 > Undergraduate student at the Instituto Federal de São Paulo - Campinas.

+> I currently work in the Quality Assurance area for Samsung applications at SiDi, focusing on my interest and knowledge of user experience.
-> I worked on Android Software Integration for Motorola smartphones at the Instituto de Pesquisa Eldorado.
+I've also worked on Android software integration and testing for Motorola smartphones at  Instituto de Pesquisa Eldorado.

 >Proficiency in:
 > Databases (DDL, DML, DQL and DTL); data analysis; requirements analysis; android software validations and XML code resolutions; automations built in python; git.